urfave/cli/.github/ISSUE_TEMPLATE/v2-bug-report.md

 A clear and concise description of what the bug is.

+## To reproduce

+Describe the steps or code required to reproduce the behavior

 ## Observed behavior

 What did you see happen immediately after the reproduction steps above?